astagi/YMCA/README.md

 - TARGET       The Android target.
 For a complete list, type Makefile targets.

-- DEVICE       The device id where you want to run your app on.
-Set ALL for all devices.
+- DEVICE       The device id where you want to run a command on.
+Set to ALL for uploading your app on all devices attached.

 - ACTIVITY     The main activity you want to run.

 Goals
 -----

-- all:          This is the default if no goal is specified.
+- all:          This is the default goal if no one is specified.
 It builds the apk.

 - clean:        Deletes files created during the build.

-- upload:       Uploads the last built target to an attached Android device.
+- upload:       Uploads the last debug apk on an attached Android device.
+Set DEVICE to a specified target, or to ALL for every device attached.

 - sign:         #TODO Generate a signed package.

 - restartadb:   Restarts adb.
 Sometimes needed.

-- devices:      Prints the list of all available devices.
+- devices:      Shows the list of all available DEVICEs.

-- targets:      Prints the list of all available targets.
+- targets:      Shows the list of all available targets.

+- log:          Shows the log of a specified DEVICE.
+Set DEVICE to a specified target.

 Licence MIT
 -----------